 Are there Columbia licensed software programs for Macs?

 The Columbia Medical Center has licensed, Mac compatible versions of Microsoft Office,

 Symantec Endpoint programs.
 Please see our

-Software Downloads page for a complete list of available programs.
+Computers and Software page for a complete list of available programs.

 What about using VMWare, Parallels or Apple's Boot Camp on a Mac to run Windows compatible programs?